-Professor-Emerita Emma Lewis Thomas, who knew Jack Cole as a fellow UCLA dance instructor, wrote an email, “Cole was adept at using SPACE captured by the camera…he was able to push perspective further than any choreographer of his day, without 3-D glasses.
+Professor-Emerita Emma Lewis Thomas, who knew Jack Cole as a fellow UCLA dance instructor, wrote an email, “Cole was adept at using SPACE captured by the camera…he was able to push perspective further than any choreographer of his day, without 3-D glasses.”

 Jack Cole aggressively advanced the art of choreography on film.
 This he did, I believe by instinct — that is, sheer talent — and not by design.
 Astaire’s great breakthrough was the medium shot which includes the dancer’s full body in every frame.
 Gene Kelly adhered to this paradigm.
 But Cole took off the gloves, ripping into his canvas — cinema’s rectangle.
-A creature of the atomic age, he fissured it like an bomb, a Pollack painting.
-He splintered the screen, and carved it with set design, costume, and choreography.
+A creature of the atomic age, he fissured it like an A-bomb, a Pollack painting.
+He splintered the screen, etching it with set design, costume, and choreography.
 Into a placid box he dappled dance activity from all sides.
-No space, or level, in the frame went unused by Jack Cole.
+No space, or level, in the frame went unused by Cole.

-Cole yanks the viewer’s eye away from its initial orientation (watching three women performing on a stage) to the opposite p.o.v., i.e., the focus flips — we now look upon the audience from the dancers’ perspective.
+Cole yanks the viewer’s eye away from the initial orientation (watching three women perform on a stage) to the opposite perspective, i.e., the focus flips — we now look upon the audience from the dancers’ perspective.
 Stage lights glare in our eyes.
-The camera then relocates backstage, and we peer upon the dancing women from the vantage point of the wing.
+The camera then relocates backstage, and we peer on the dancing women from the vantage point of the wing.
 Finally, the women, exiting the stage, physically burst into the camera’s space (backstage).
 It’s a dazzling, surreal, off-balance tour — much like what it is to perform.

 photo: courtesy larry billman, the academy of dance on film